Sewage leak spills onto field during game at Dodger Stadium

 Share via Email

+LOS ANGELES — Spring training came to a repulsive end Tuesday night at Dodger Stadium.

-LOS ANGELES — The final game of spring training between the Angels and Dodgers was cut short Tuesday night because of a foul-smelling leak that spilled sewage onto the field at Dodger Stadium.
+The exhibition finale between the Angels and Dodgers was cut short because of a foul-smelling leak that spilled sewage onto the field in the fifth inning.

-The game was called after a 32-minute delay in the bottom of the fifth inning, giving the Dodgers a 4-3 victory over their Los Angeles rivals.
-The leak, caused by a water main break, left a brown mess pooling near the Dodgers' dugout in foul territory as the grounds crew worked to clean up.
+The game was called after a 32-minute delay with two outs in the bottom of the fifth, giving the Dodgers a 4-3 victory over their Los Angeles rivals.
+The water main leak left a brown mess pooling near the Dodgers' dugout in foul territory as the grounds crew spread a drying agent and worked to clean up.

+"I'm not going to tell you what it really was," Dodgers outfielder Andrew Toles said.
+"That's messed up.
+It's nasty."

 After about 10 minutes of waiting on the field, both teams returned to their respective dugouts.
 Umpire crew chief Gerry Davis announced the delay as officials tried to determine if it was a stadium or city issue.

+The leak might have reached the coaches' offices, but Dodgers manager Dave Roberts wouldn't confirm or deny that.

+"I'll get back to you guys tomorrow," he said.
+"We'll figure it out."

-Both teams open the regular season Thursday, with the Dodgers hosting the rival San Francisco Giants and the Angels playing in Oakland.
+Both teams open the regular season Thursday, with the Dodgers hosting the rival San Francisco Giants and the Angels playing in Oakland — where leaking sewage at the old Coliseum has been a problem several times in recent years.

 More AP baseball: https://apnews.com/tag/MLBbaseball